 Bullying

 Bullying is offensive, intimidating, malicious or insulting behaviour involving the misuse of power that can make a person feel vulnerable, upset, humiliated, undermined or threatened.
 Power does not always mean being in a position of authority, but can include both personal strength and the power to coerce through fear or intimidation.
 Bullying can take the form of physical, verbal and non-verbal conduct.
-Non-verbal conduct includes postings on social media outlets.
+Non-verbal conduct includes postings on social media.
 Bullying may include, by way of example:

 - shouting at, being sarcastic towards, ridiculing or demeaning others